-When voice over talent is in a studio to audition or work, they have a lot to think about from the beginning to the end of the session.
+When voice over talent is in a studio to audition or work, they have a lot to think about from ahead of to the end of the session.
 As suggested by Scott Reyns here are 10 protocols regarding etiquette and more that professional voice over talent should normally be sticking to.

-02. No perfumes or colognes, otherwise the person who poofed on the mic - cosmetically - is you.
-If you're doing a double or a multiple, your fellow actors will thank you.
-If you're doing a single, the next person to step into the booth after you - most likely the Engineer - will thank you for not leaving behind a "lingering performance."
+- No perfumes or colognes.
+Otherwise, the person who poofed on the mic – cosmetically – is you.
+If you’re doing a double or a multiple, your fellow actors will thank you.
+If you’re doing a single, the next person to step into the booth after you – most likely the Engineer – will thank you for not leaving behind a “lingering performance.”

-04. Know the vocabulary, the lingo, ahead of time.
-Know what phrases like "soft sell" and "give me a level" mean, for instance.
+- Know the vocabulary and lingo ahead of time.
+Know what phrases like “soft sell” and “give me a level” mean, for instance.

-08. Be physically ready, warm-ups aside.
-Have gotten a good night's sleep first.
-Don't eat a lot of dairy beforehand, to avoid phlegm.
-Be hydrated so you don't have dry-mouth.
+- Be physically ready.
+Warm-ups aside, have gotten a good night’s sleep first.
+Don’t eat a lot of dairy beforehand, to avoid phlegm.
+Be hydrated so you don’t have dry-mouth.
 Be energetic but not overly caffeinated, assuming you took the risk of drinking something with caffeine going in.
-Ask for a moment to step out to grab water if/when you need it (i.e. the bottle you brought on your own - and you did bring one - has run out).
+Ask for a moment to step out to grab water if/when you need it (i.e. the bottle you brought on your own – and you did bring one – has run out).
 Ask for brief breaks if/when you need them, but try to let the Producer / Director call those.

-09. If you got a copy of the script in advance, have it all marked up (analyzed) as needed and practiced in advance, but don't be so locked into what you practiced in preparation that you won't be ready and able to fundamentally change your reads on a dime if/as directed to.
+- If you got a copy of the script in advance, have reviewed and analyzed it as needed and practiced in advance, but don’t be so locked into what you practiced in preparation that you won’t be ready and able to fundamentally change your reads on a dime if/as directed to.
 This includes having your own pen/pencil and a couple differently-colored highlighters handy if needed for marking things up between takes, because even if they have some in the booth for you those can potentially dry up or break mid-session.

-10. Be pleasant, relaxed, confident and professional overall.
+- Be pleasant, relaxed, confident and professional.
 This includes carrying an internal positivity at all times, because that will help you deliver your best possible performance.